apes0/zelo/readme.md

 # Zelo

-This is a window manager written in python.
-I made it primarily because i don't like how gnome manages windows.
+This is an X11 window manager written in python.

-# Support

-- only x11, but i am going to work on wayland support
-- extensions
-- no ewmh currently
-- no icccm currently

-# extensions

-See [extensions/readme.md](./extensions/readme.md) for a guide on configuring extensions and what they do.

 # Installation